 |nRF52832 BT module pin||Artekit SI7021 pin|

-All components was soldered together at the piece of Prototype Paper Printed Circuit Panel.
+All components was soldered together at the piece of prototype circuit panel (green colored about having metalized holes ).

 The power for this microclimate sensor served by the camper's onboard 12V line.
 For take this power, the 2-pole screw connector was placed on the circuit panel.
 One latching normally-open button was placed on the circuit panel for switch this sensor on/off.